zacqoo/semantic_segmentation_vegetation_colab/README.md

 Keras implementation, TensorFlow backend

 ## Introduction
-In this project, we apply U-Net for semantic segmentation task on satellite imagery and drone imagery.
-We'd like to segment the aquatic vegetation related to schistosomiasis
+In this project, we apply [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) for semantic segmentation task on satellite imagery and drone imagery.
+We segment the aquatic vegetations, called "ceratophyllum" related to schistosomiasis in Senegal, Africa.
+Cerayophyllum appears to be dark blue color floating on rivers and lakes on drone and satellite images.
+From the segmentation, we are able to create disease hotspot to evaluate infection risks in the area to better inform local disease control authority and make disease control more efficient.

+## Code
+See Colab (Jupyter) notebooks for more details.
+The code can be used for other objects in satellite/ drone images.

+## Pre-trained model
+We also utilized VGG16 for training the model.

+## Requirements
+- Python 3
+- Keras 2
+- TensorFlow 1.2
+(already installed with Google Colab environment)